Mike Fratello: Atlanta Hawks (1983–1990)

+Cleveland Cavaliers (1993–1999)

+In his six seasons with the Cleveland Cavaliers his record was 248 wins and 212 losses.
+Fratello took the Cavaliers to the playoffs four times.

+Memphis Grizzlies (2004–2006)

 Fratello was head coach of the Memphis Grizzlies from December 2004 to December 2006.
 In his first season, he inherited a 5–11 team that he turned around to win 40 games and advance to the playoffs.
 Fratello built on that record the following year to win 49 games and return to the playoffs for a second consecutive season.
 Before departing in December 2006, his record was 6–24 taking his overall record with Memphis to 95–83.

-Prior to working with the Grizzlies, Fratello had coached the Cleveland Cavaliers and the Atlanta Hawks.
-In his six seasons with the Cleveland Cavaliers his record was 248 wins and 212 losses.
-Fratello took the Cavaliers to the playoffs four times.
-Fratello coached the Hawks for seven seasons and posted a 324–250 record, making the post-season playoffs five times and winning the Central Division in 1987 with 57 wins.
-Fratello was named Coach of the Year for the 1985–86 NBA season.
-His NBA career stats are 667 wins and 548 losses for a .549 average.
-His teams have qualified for the playoffs in eleven of his 16 seasons as a head coach.